 Containers have been around for over a decade.
-Yet before Docker’s explosive success beginning in 2013 they were not wide-spread or well-known.
-Long gone are the days of chroot, containers are all the rage, and with them, we have a whole new set of development and security challenges.
+But prior to Docker’s explosive success which began in 2013, they were not well-known at all.
+Long gone are the days of chroot, containers are all the rage now, and with them comes a whole new set of development and security challenges.

 Prehistoric times – chroot and jails

-Chroot was first introduced in 1979 during the development of Unix V7, 40 years ago.
-It was created to change the apparent root filesystem of a process and its children.
-Nothing more, there were no network namespaces or modern process isolation.
-In 2000, FreeBSD jails extended upon chroot and introduced further sandboxing features.
+Chroot was first introduced over 40 years ago in 1979 during the development of Unix V7.
+It was created to change the parent root filesystem of a process and its children, nothing more.
+There were no network namespaces, no modern process isolation.
+In 2000, FreeBSD jails extended upon chroot and introduced additional sandboxing features.
 Jails have their own network interfaces with their own IP addresses, disallowing raw sockets by default.
-This started to resemble virtual machines.
+These started to resemble virtual machines.

 The Linux community shortly followed suit with Linux-VServer in 2001 and OpenVZ in 2005.
 Both were out-of-tree patches to the Linux kernel, and thus relatively complex to maintain.
-They provided decent network and process isolation but also came with some shortcomings.
-It didn’t help that hosting providers sold these containers as light-weight virtual machines, making people frustrated that they couldn’t do things they could do with VMs.
+They provided decent network and process isolation but weren’t without their shortcomings.
+It didn’t help that hosting providers sold these containers as light-weight virtual machines, frustrating users who wanted the same capabilities they had with VMs.

 Middle Ages – cgroups, namespaces and LXC

 Control groups (cgroups) are a Linux kernel feature introduced in 2008 to isolate the resource usage (CPU, memory, disk, network, etc) of groups of processes.
-It went through lots of changes over the years but kept its main purpose, which is to provide a unified interface for process isolation in the Linux kernel.
+It underwent many changes over the years but always kept its main purpose, which is to provide a unified interface for process isolation in the Linux kernel.
 Cgroups were redesigned in 2013, along with a new feature called Linux namespaces.
 Namespaces partition kernel resources so that a process in one namespace cannot see resources of other namespaces.
-It’s still an ongoing work to make almost every part of the Linux kernel namespace-aware.
+Making almost all parts of the Linux kernel namespace-aware is still an ongoing project.
 The most important ones are mount, process ID, network, interprocess communication, and user namespace.
 Cgroups and namespaces changed everything, as they are the building blocks of all modern container technologies on Linux.

 Also in 2008, LXC was born built on cgroups and namespaces.
 It was the first accessible container tool that worked with the upstream Linux kernel.
 However, the early versions were less secure than its prehistoric relatives, Linux-VServer and OpenVZ.
 Root in an LXC container meant root on the host.
-This was no longer the case with LXC 1.0 which introduced unprivileged containers with the help of user namespaces, as an important step to container security.
+This was no longer the case with LXC 1.0 which took an important step in container security by introducing unprivileged containers with the help of user namespaces.

 CloudFoundry entered the game with Warden in 2011 using LXC under the hood.
 It had separate server and client components, intended to manage containers across a cluster of machines.
 They later replaced LXC with their own platform-agnostic implementation.
 Warden containers usually only had two layers: a read-only OS root filesystem and a runtime filesystem from building blocks called buildpacks.
 CloudFoundry is still around but they’ve abandoned Warden in favor of modern standards.

-Google, whose engineers invented cgroups, already playing a leading role in the container world also introduced their open-source tool in 2013 called Let Me Contain That For You.
+Google, already playing a leading role in the container world, and whose engineers invented cgroups, also introduced their open-source tool in 2013 called Let Me Contain That For You.
 LMCTFY never got off the ground as development halted when they started contributing to new standard components in 2015 and introduced nsjail.
 More on those later.

 Systemd too has an answer to containers: systemd-nspawn.
 Implied by its name, it manages Linux namespaces, and systemd itself can be used to restrict resource usage with cgroups.
 It is a decent alternative to LXC and obviously integrates well within the systemd ecosystem.